-The Bank currently has five designated executive officers, which include the Chairman of the Board who was designated as an executive officer for succession purposes but does not receive a salary or participate in daily management.
+The Bank currently has five designated executive officers, which includes the Chairman of the Board who was designated as an executive officer for succession purposes but does not receive a salary or participate in daily management.
+He does receive Director fees, including a fee for performing the Chairman's duties.
 The executive officers responsible for daily management include the President and Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO"), the Chief Credit Officer ("CCO"), and the Chief Operating Officer ("COO").
 Compensation for the executive officers consists of salary, annual bonus, stock options and other normal employee benefits that are offered to all employees of the Bank.
-The Compensation Committee of the Board of Directors, which consists solely of outside directors, recommends to the Board of Directors the compensation of the CEO based on their evaluation of the individual's performance and the overall performance of the Bank.
+The Compensation Committee of the Board of Directors, which consists solely of outside directors, recommends to the Board of Directors the compensation of the CEO.
 Although no specific financial targets are set, factors used to assess the performance of the individual include the accomplishment of significant projects and strategies.
-The Bank's performance is evaluated on factors such as financial results, operations, and regulatory examination results.
-The CEO recommends to the Compensation Committee the compensation of the CFO, CCO, and COO.
+The Bank's performance is evaluated on factors such as financial results, operations, and audit and examination results.
 Annual salary is adjusted based on the Bank's performance and the performance of duties with respect to the officer's area of responsibility.
-The salary range of each position is compared to a peer group of banks in California and adjustment to salary is made when deemed appropriate.
+The salary range of each position is compared to a peer group of banks and adjustment to salary is made when deemed appropriate.